-Here are some of the coolest looking birds you will see:
+Here are some of the coolest looking birds you will see and hear:

 Although we don’t find tropical plants in Minnesota, these bird species are named after a tropical plant, “Palm,” which raises their families in the state’s northern regions.
 It is a small songbird that belongs to the New World warbler family

 Palm Warbler is a dull brownish bird with distinctive yellow under the throat and tail.
 In Minnesota, these birds breed in bogs and areas with thick ground cover and evergreen trees in the boreal forest.
 Palm Warblers stop in weedy fields, fence rows, forest edges, and other areas with shrubs and trees during migration.

 Palm Warblers play a significant role in maintaining the food chain in Northern American regions, including Minnesota.
 These birds eat insects, such as caterpillars, flies, and beetles, and consume hawthorn, sea grape, bayberry, and seeds during the winter.

 Although these birds pick insects from the ground or low tree branches, research highlights that they can also catch some insects in midair.
 Palm Warbler’s size is 5 inches in length and 0.35 oz. in mass.